Internationally recognised training

 Here at Cedre, we select our in-house and external training staff for their recognised skills and experience in the relevant fields.

-In addition to our in-house trainers, Cedre also calls upon external lecturers from the French Navy, maritime affairs, the French marine casualties investigation board, French Customs, fire brigades, the shipping industry, oil companies, the academic world, the media...
+In addition to our in-house trainers, Cedre also calls upon external lecturers from the French Navy, CEPPOL, the national shoreline pollution expertise hub, maritime affairs, the French marine casualties investigation board, fire brigades, Marseille Marine Fire Battalion, French Customs, the shipping industry, oil companies, the legal field, the academic world, the media...

 Preserving the environment, nurturing it back to its original condition with gentle, non-aggressive actions, even if it takes time... such is our vision of spill response.
 Our work is constantly guided by the determination to remediate the contamination as effectively as possible with the sole objective of restoring the natural site and its uses.

 Environmental protection is one of Cedre's statutory missions.
 In terms of our technical facilities, the environmental impacts are defined by zone and by type (water, air, waste...) and ranked by type, management level and probability.
 On the basis of this information, we are able to draw up an environmental action plan.
 Waste and fluid management is overseen by the QHSEI officer through procedures according to their type.
 Released and recovered substances undergo strict monitoring and are traced through specific recordings.

 As for waste management, skips and tanks are placed on site for the collection of glass waste, solid waste, liquid waste, contaminated sediment and other non-contaminated waste.
 The sorting instructions are issued to trainees at every training course or session during which specialised waste is liable to be produced.

 In the main building and training building, we implement selective waste sorting via a system of cardboard containers for each type of waste to be recycled.